Virtual Fishing

 is a 1995 fishing video game developed by Locomotive Corporation and published by Pack-In-Video in Japan for the Virtual Boy.
-In the game, the player participates in a series of fishing tournaments at various different locations by catching a large number of fishes with a high average weight under a time limit.
+The player participates in a series of fishing tournaments at various different locations by catching a large number of fishes with a high average weight under a time limit.
 Its gameplay consists of two segments and features two additional modes of play.

-Co-headed by director Makoto Hijiya and producer Tomio Kanazawa, Virtual Fishing was created by most of the staff who previously created V-Tetris under supervision of Bullet-Proof Software and would later work on SD Gundam Dimension War.
+Co-headed by director Makoto Hijiya and producer Tomio Kanazawa, Virtual Fishing was created by most of the staff who previously created V-Tetris under the supervision of Bullet-Proof Software and would later work on SD Gundam Dimension War.
 After its Japanese launch, plans for an international release were underway by THQ, but the North American localization was ultimately never published.
-The game is considered a sought-after item on the game collecting market because of reportedly not selling well.

-Virtual Fishing was met with mixed reception from gaming publications since its release, while retrospective commentary have been equally similar.
-Despite the game not being officially released outside Japan, an English fan translation exists.
+The game is considered a sought-after item on the game collecting market.
+It garnered mixed reception from gaming publications since its release, while retrospective commentary have been equally similar.
+Despite not being officially released outside Japan, an English fan translation exists.

 Gameplay

 Virtual Fishing is a fishing game, where the player participates in one of the three available gameplay modes.
 Prior to starting, the player can input their name and gender.
 The first is a tournament mode, where the main objective of the player is to advance in a series of fishing tournaments at six different locations by catching a large number of fishes with a high average weight under a time limit, but only two locations are available to choose when the player starts at the beginning, with more being unlocked via a winning qualification.
 Records are automatically saved on the cartridge.

-Gameplay is broken into two segments (luring and reeling); In the first segment, the player casts their line into the water.
+Gameplay is broken into two segments (luring and reeling); in the first segment, the player casts their line into the water.
 When the lure lands in the water, the player can manipulate its movement by pressing the B buttion to entice a fish to bite it.
 The game enters into the second segment once a fish has bitten, with the perspective changing from a first-person to a side-view, and the player has to reel it in carefully to avoid breaking the line.
 Qualifying a tournament also unlocks a second mode on the chosen location, "Time Attack", where the objective is to catch fish in the fastest time possible.
 The third mode, called "Free", allows the player to fish freely.